andrewstucki/consul-services/README.md

-  list        Lists the services currently running. logs        Read logs from a deployed service. stop        Stops a daemonized run
+  list        Lists the services currently running. logs        Read logs from a deployed service. stop        Stops a daemonized run ui          Opens up the Consul UI

 Flags:
   -c, --config string            Path to configuration file. (default ".consul-services.yaml")
       --consul string            Consul binary to use for registration, defaults to a binary found in the current folder and then the PATH.
   -d, --daemon                   Daemonize the process.
-  -D, --duplicates int      Number of duplicate services to register on the mesh. (default 1)
-      --external-http int   Number of HTTP-based external services to register on the mesh.
+      --datacenter stringArray   Datacenters to deploy into. (default [dc1]) -D, --duplicates int           Number of duplicate services to register on the mesh. (default 1) --external-http int        Number of HTTP-based external services to register on the mesh.
       --external-tcp int         Number of TCP-based external services to register on the mesh.
   -h, --help                     help for consul-services
       --http int                 Number of HTTP-based services to register on the mesh. (default 1) -o, --output string            Path to use for output rather than stdout.
   -r, --resources string         Path to a folder containing extra configuration entries to write.
       --run                      Additionally run Consul binary in agent mode.
   -s, --socket string            Path to unix socket for control server. (default "$HOME/.consul-services.sock")
       --tcp int                  Number of TCP-based services to register on the mesh.

 Use "consul-services [command] --help" for more information about a command.
 ```